What is Aperture?

 In the case of full frame cameras, a value of f/22 can be used with virtually no problem, except in rare cases where extreme sharpness is required with an extremely high number of megapixels.
 With the 35mm sensor of the fullframes the problems starts at f/32.

 Using the right aperture value (two or three f/stops closer than the maximum aperture) also decreases a problem related to the high lights: Chromatic aberrations are defects that appear in the places where there are really bright lights.
-The most common chromati abberrations are called purple fringing and blue fringing.
-Basically it forms a purple or blue halo around the areas with high lights.
-Using optimum aperture values, the defect gets a lot less marked.
+The most common chromatic abberrations are called purple fringing and blue fringing.
+Basically it forms a purple or blue halo around the areas with high lights, where these areas hits something darker.
+They are really easy to spot in the branches of trees with skyes in the background.
+Use optimum aperture values will make the defect appear a lot less marked.